mikegioia/libremail/README.md

 easy to use tool for storing your remote email in a local SQL database.

-Additionally, I set out to create a Kanban-style email client to interact with your email in a much more intuitive card-based interface.
+Additionally, I set out to create a Kanban-style email client to interact with your email in a much more intuitive, card-based interface.
+Currently, part 1 is finished and part 2 has started.

-Currently parts 1 and 3 are under active development, with part 2 coming later.
 Read below for more information about each application.

 ### 1. IMAP to SQL Syncing Engine